chendonna/visualizing-music/README.md

 Click on a button and press play to begin.
 You can hold the 'b' key to drag the system around.

+Refresh if you want to select a new song.